vesvalo/paysuper-payment-form/README.md

 ## Versioning

+#### Dev version
+`https://cdn.pay.super.com/payform/dev/paysuper-form.js` updates automatically by the `develop` branch updates.

+#### Production release
-`https://cdn.pay.super.com/paysdk/v0.11.0/paysuper.js` is a release version (for example `v0.11.0`) and it updates by releases [paysuper-js-sdk/releases](https://github.com/paysuper/paysuper-js-sdk/releases).
+`https://cdn.pay.super.com/payform/latest/paysuper-form.js` is a release version.

-`https://cdn.pay.super.com/paysdk/latest/paysuper.js` is the latest version.
+`https://cdn.pay.super.com/payform/v0.23.2/paysuper-form.js` updates with an actual version release by a tag starts with `v*` that is pushed into the repository.

 ### Building